Why exercise is key to an inspired life.

 Happiness, Wellness, and Confidence.

 Just as important as the body and mind is spirit.
 Regular exercise is a perfect way for seniors to stay engaged.
 It’s a great excuse to get outside and enjoy some sunshine.
-It also encourages socialization, and spending time with friends which is key to avoiding feelings of loneliness and isolation.
+It also encourages socializing, and spending time with friends which is key to avoiding feelings of loneliness and isolation.
 Exercising regularly improves health, boosts self-confidence, and increases serotonin levels, the biochemical in the brain responsible for happiness.
 This helps to increase overall wellness, making every day more enjoyable and fulfilling.

 So, why wait?
 Get started exercising, and enjoy all the benefits it has to offer!